cloudogu/smeagol/docs/smeagol_en.md

 By clicking on the desired branch you will be redirected to the wiki page.
 With the search function you can search the wiki for terms.
 With the button "Home" you will be redirected to the first page of the wiki.
+The root directory (by default "docs") and the main page (i.e. the page that is displayed first when the repository is selected) can also be customized via the "Settings" button.

 ![Smeagol Wiki Home](figures/smeagol/SmeagolWiki.png)